 Most of these books are the same.
 It’s always about mindset and how they made millions once they’ve got the point.
-This book started out the same but then Jen went into overdrive right at the beginning with statements like “Life is only worthwhile living when you’re rich” and she strongly beliefs the only reason someone would disagree with her is if that person lives in denial like she did for so many years and is poor.
+This book started the same, but then Jen went into overdrive right at the beginning with statements like “Life is only worthwhile living when you’re rich”, and she firmly believes the only reason someone would disagree with her is if that person lives in denial like she did for so many years and is poor.

-It really annoyed me, because I truly belief that all this has nothing to do with money.
+It annoyed me because I genuinely believe that all this has nothing to do with money.
 I am not saying making money or having money is a bad thing.
 No, it’s not.
-Money plays a major role in everybody’s life, but it isn’t about money.
+Money plays a significant role in everybody’s life, but it isn’t about money.

 In her story Jen talks about her struggle of never having any money, living in a converted garage at the age of 40, trying to sell anything worth selling to survive and pretending that she is good at it.

-In Jens life money has played a major role to a point where her thinking was only focused on money and nothing else.
+In Jen’s life, money has played a significant role in a point where her thinking was only focused on money and nothing else.

 We all know that what you focus on will most likely happen and because Jen focused on surviving, she survived.
-Once she started to focus on making money she started to make money.
+Once she started to focus on making money, she began to make money.

 I truly believe this and have seen it happen many, many times.

 I even find it dangerous to focus purely on money.
-Lets say you want to drive a sports car, if you think that buying one is the only way to drive a sports car you will have no choice than make the money.
+Let’s say you want to drive a sports car if you think that buying one is the only way to drive a sports car you will have no choice than making money.
 But I can think of many ways to drive a sports car.
 I could start working at a sports car sales company and drive a sports car as part of my job all day.
-I could start a sports car parking business offering people with sports cars to park their car safely and watch it while they are in meetings.
-You get my point?
+I could start a sports car parking business offering people with sports cars to park their cars safely and watch it while they are in meetings.
+Do you get my point?

-You might argue that you don’t own the cars, and that is a valid arguments, but then you need to become clear what it is you actually want and define it.
-Why do you want to own it.
-If you dig down it comes back to money (showing off, just being able to buy one).
+You might argue that you don’t own the cars, and that is a valid argument, but then you need to become clear what it is you want and define it.
+Why do you want to own it?
+If you dig down, it comes back to money (showing off, just being able to buy one).

 A good example is a holiday.
-If you have money you can afford a great holiday at amazing destinations in very expensive hotels.
+If you have money, you can afford a great holiday at amazing destinations in costly hotels.
 Sounds great, right?
-Well it is great.
+Well, it is excellent.

-A one point you return and all you have left is your memory of the holiday.
-When you speak to people what are you talking about?
-Do you talk about the things you’ve done, your experiences, etc. Or are you talking about the money you’ve spent and the hotel didn’t stick up to your idea related to the price you’ve paid.
+At one point, you return, and all you have left is your memory of the holiday.
+When you speak to people, what are you talking about?
+Do you talk about the things you’ve done, your experiences, etc.?
+Or are you talking about the money you’ve spent and the hotel didn’t stick up to your idea related to the price you’ve paid?
 Are you talking about the super hire car you were able to afford?

-You get my point?
+Do you get my point?
 The question is why you went on holiday in the first place.
-If you went there because you can, because you have the money and you’re proud of it, the chances that you actually enjoyed the holiday are very slim.
+If you went there because you can, because you have the money and you’re proud of it, the chances that you enjoyed the holiday are very slim.

-If you went there because of the things you’re going to experience, the culture you will become part of for the time of your holiday, the local food you’re going to enjoy, you most likely will have an amazing holiday.
+If you went there because of the things you’re going to experience, the culture you will become part of for the time of your holiday, the local food you’re going to enjoy, you most likely will have a fantastic holiday.
 And this part has very little to do with money.

-Just to make this clear.
-I am a business coach and for most businesses making money is an important factor and vital to sustain the business.
+To make this clear.
+I am a business coach and for most businesses making money is an essential factor and vital to sustaining the business.
 But for most businesses making money is not the reason the business exists.
-If you run a business you need to be aware why you’re doing it beside money.
+If you run a business you need to be aware of why you’re doing it besides money.
 Because if money is the only reason you will never really enjoy what you do.